Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-03-input-parameters.md

 Now that we have defined the outline of the function, it is time to write the _function block_ and make it "do its thing".

 In this case, as we mentioned, we are going to add two things together.
-We have not talked about what we should do with this result yet.
+As a note, we have not talked about what we should do with the result yet.
 So, for the time being, let's simply post the result as text on our canvas.

 This means we need to write a statement that takes the two values, and adds them together.
 Then write another statement that prints the results out as a string to the canvas.